TheMankel/CMS/README.md

-# Projekt
+# Description

 Simple Content Management System built as part of a college course credit